jfrog/project-examples/jenkins-examples/pipeline-examples/README.md

 * The [gradle-example](declarative-examples/gradle-example) resolves dependencies, deploys artifacts and publishes build-info to Artifactory for a Gradle build.
 Unlike the [gradle-example-ci-server](gradle-example-ci-server), this examples assumes that the Gradle Artifactory Plugin in already applied in the Gradle build script.
 * The [exclude-patterns-download-example](declarative-examples/exclude-patterns-download-example) demonstrates how to exclude certain files while downloading.
 * The [exclude-patterns-upload-example](declarative-examples/exclude-patterns-upload-example) demonstrates how to exclude certain files while uploading.
+* The [npm-example](declarative-examples/npm-example) resolves dependencies, deploys artifacts and publishes build-info to Artifactory for a npm build.

 Learn more about [working with pipeline jobs in Jenkins](https://www.jfrog.com/confluence/display/RTF/Working+With+Pipeline+Jobs+in+Jenkins) and the benefits of [Artifactory’s integration with Jenkins CI](https://jfrog.com/integration/jenkins-ci/).